Call for Help

 UHS collects data on student health and wellbeing through a variety of surveys and studies.
 The Alcohol, Tobacco, and Other Drug Prevention team uses these data to guide our campus prevention efforts in these areas and help track trends and progress to ensure programs and resources are available to meet student needs.

-UW-Madison students drink at rates that are significantly higher than the national average
+UW-Madison students drink at rates that are higher than the national average.

-- Almost 70% of undergraduate students report drinking in the past 2 weeks (AlcoholEdu, NCHA)
+• Almost 60% of undergraduate students report drinking in the past 2 weeks (NCHA, 2024).

 High-risk drinking is defined as 4 or more drinks (female) or 5 or more drinks (male) in one day.

-- 77% of sexual assaults that involve force or incapacitation at UW-Madison also involve the use of alcohol
+• 77% of sexual assaults that involve force or incapacitation at UW-Madison also involve the use of alcohol (AAU, 2019).

-- 10% of undergraduates have physically injured themselves while drinking (NHCA)
+• 10% of undergraduates have physically injured themselves while drinking (NHCA, 2021).

-- 48% of students of color said they experienced microaggressions from intoxicated students (Color of Drinking)
+• 48% of students of color said they experienced microaggressions from intoxicated students (Color of Drinking, 2017).

-- Students of color report lower feelings of belonging and safety on campus (Color of Drinking)
+• Students of color report lower feelings of safety and psychological wellbeing on campus (Color of Drinking, 2023).

 AlcoholEdu

-For the past 10 years, UW-Madison has administered AlcoholEdu, an online prevention education program required for all incoming first-year and transfer students.
+For more than 10 years, UW-Madison has administered AlcoholEdu, an online prevention education program required for all incoming first-year and transfer students.
 The program assesses alcohol knowledge and skill level as well as attitudes, beliefs, and behaviors around alcohol use.

 Healthy Minds Survey (HMS)

 The Healthy Minds Survey provides key statistics to understand the intersection of mental health and student success, with a goal of improving the climate around mental health by better understanding students’ needs and the issues that impact them.
-The survey was last conducted in 2022.
+The survey was last conducted in 2022 and will be administered again in winter 2025.

 Color of Drinking Study

-The Color of Drinking Study examines the impacts of UW–Madison’s alcohol culture on undergraduate students, especially students of color.
-The survey was last conducted in 2017 and will be re-administered in fall 2023.
+The Color of Drinking Studyexamines the impacts of UW–Madison’s alcohol culture on undergraduate students, especially students of color.
+The survey was most recently conducted in 2023.